 Step 1: Make the shortbread layer

 - Then, press on the mixture using your hand (or the back of a glass) to create an even layer.
-The shortbread is kind of the back bone of the dessert, so you want to press enough so the squares hold well.
+The shortbread is kind of the backbone of the dessert, so you want to press enough so the squares hold well.

-Step 2: Make the caramel layer
+Step 2: Make the vegan caramel filling

-- Start by whisking the corn starch with the water in a small bowl.
+- Start by whisking the cornstarch with the water in a small bowl.
 Set aside.

 - Then, warm up the maple syrup alone in a medium pot.
 Once it reaches a gentle boil, then keep simmering uncovered (at medium-low heat) for 6 minutes (put a timer on!).
 Stir/whisk often as the syrup tends to stick to the sides and watch carefully so it does not overflow.
 The syrup will thicken slightly during that time.

 - In the last minute of simmering the maple syrup, warm up the 1 cup of coconut milk for one minute in the microwave (you don't want to add cold milk to the hot syrup).
 When the 6 minutes is done, add the warmed up coconut milk, stir well and bring back to a gentle boil.
-Once it starts simmering again, then add the corn starch mixture very gently on a small stream while whisking vigorously.
+Once it starts simmering again, then add the cornstarch mixture very gently on a small stream while whisking vigorously.
 Keep whisking for maybe 30-60 sec, then remove from the heat.
 The caramel should have thickened up nicely.

 Step 3: Make the chocolate layer

-- Check to make sure that the caramel layer had enough time to set: just touch with your finger, it should not be liquid-y anymore and be able to hold on the chocolate layer.
+- Check to make sure that the caramel layer had enough time to set: just touch with your finger, it should not be liquid-y anymore and be able to hold on to the chocolate layer.

 - Then, simply warm up in the microwave the chocolate chips with the coconut oil in a small bowl for about 1-2 minutes (or until the chips are starting to melt and the oil is all liquid - do not overheat).
 Then, stir until it becomes uniform.

 - Drizzle the chocolate sauce over the caramel.
-Then, hold the dish and tilt it while making little circle to help the chocolate spread evenly all over the caramel surface (the chocolate layer is thin and it does not work well to spread it with a spoon or spatula).
+Then, hold the dish and tilt it while making little circles to help the chocolate spread evenly all over the caramel surface (the chocolate layer is thin and it does not work well to spread it with a spoon or spatula).

 Step 4: Let the dessert set